Skip to main content

 Upon receipt of peptide APIs from international suppliers, compounding pharmacies implement a series of verification steps to confirm the quality of the incoming raw materials.
 This process begins even before the material is accepted into the pharmacy’s inventory.

 A primary document in this verification is the Certificate of Analysis (CoA).
-This document, provided by the supplier, details the results of their own tests performed on the specific batch of peptide.
+This document, provided by the supplier, details the results of their own quality control tests performed on the specific batch of peptide.
 A comprehensive CoA should include ∞

 1. Identity ∞ Confirmation that the substance is indeed the peptide it claims to be.